 Via Options & Levels, specify the options (e.g. Core) and levels (e.g. Extended) for your subjects.

-You can adjust the standards (and Scope & Sequence in IB PYP) configured on your at any time of the year, however during your transition is often a good time to consider this, especially if you are considering a major rework for the new academic year.
+You can adjust the standards (and Scope & Sequence in IB PYP) configured on your school at any time of the year, however, during your transition is often a good time to consider this, especially if you are considering a major rework for the new academic year.

 You can directly import sets of standards from the Faria database (featuring more than 600 standards sets) or request a custom import via Settings > Select a Programme > Curriculum > Standards.
 For further details, see Adding Standards as an Administrator